 They had a violent, turbulent marriage that did little to slow Doris' interest in other men (and probably women).
 With Richard Castlerosse's family cutting off his access to the family money, Doris frequently needed money to fuel her globe-trotting lifestyle.

 In the 1930s in the south of France, at Cannes, Doris crossed paths with Maxine Elliott, who was then in the final chapter of her eventful life.

-Maxine was born Jessie Dermott, in 1868 to a Rockland, Me. sea captain.
-She went to New York as young woman and married comedian Nat Goodwin,.
-Maxine's beauty and acting abilities lead to a 30-year career as a stage actress and Maxine skyrocketed to fame.
+Maxine Elliott was born Jessie Dermott, in 1868 to a Rockland, Maine, sea captain.
+She went to New York as young woman and married comedian Nat Goodwin.
+Maxine's beauty and acting abilities led to a 30-year career as a stage actress, and she skyrocketed to fame.
 For a time, she also operated a New York theater branded with her name, "Maxine Elliot's Theatre."

-Yet Churchill scholars defended him for decades, arguing their was no proof of an affair - until this year when someone finally listened to the oral history of his aide, Jack Colville.
+Yet Churchill scholars defended him for decades, arguing there was no proof of an affair.
+Then in 2018, someone finally listened to the oral history of his aide, Jack Colville.
 Colville recorded his recollections in 1985, though they remained un-listened-to for decades.
-When someone did listen to them, they found the revelation: “He was not highly sexed and I don’t think he ever slipped up, except the once.
+When someone did listen to them, they found the revelation.
+“He was not highly sexed and I don’t think he ever slipped up, except the once.
 He had a brief affair with Doris Castlerosse.”

-Her life as one of Britain's wildest socialites was the talk of England for decades, though she had some cautions for others who might follow in her footsteps: "You may think it fun to make love," she once said, "but if you had to make love to dirty old men as I do, you would think again."
+Her life as one of Britain's wildest socialites caused talk in England for decades, though she had some cautions for others who might follow in her footsteps.
+"You may think it fun to make love," she once said, "but if you had to make love to dirty old men as I do, you would think again."

 This story about Maxine Elliott was updated in 2019.